RayBB/openlibrary-docs/Design-Pattern-Library.md

 The Design Pattern Library audits all the different types of components that exist in the Open Library codebase.
-Eventually, we'd love to move these components to [open library's developer design page](https://openlibrary.org/developers/design).
+We are currently in the process of migrating this to a Storybook instance (see #4179).

 ## Inspiration
 Inspired by [Wikimedia's style guide]( https://design.wikimedia.org/style-guide/visual-style.html ).

 ## How to Contribute

-### Notes
-1. This list is unstable and likely to change at any given time, while we refactor the front-end UI.
-If you want to help us document components, please jump in with your image uploads and documenting where these components are in use!
-2. We are not looking for design changes at the current moment of time and rather would like to focus on making components easier to create.
-For consistency, try not to design components on a per page basis!
-Please refer to issue [1951](https://github.com/internetarchive/openlibrary/issues/1951#issuecomment-471648372) and issue [1969](https://github.com/internetarchive/openlibrary/issues/1969#issuecomment-471647053).

-You can also help by contributing to the associated mega-issue [#1092](https://github.com/internetarchive/openlibrary/issues/1092) and making sure the codebase reflects this document.
+- Help us get the storybook added in #4179 publishing to github pages.
+- Link the storybook from this page
+- If a component is documented here, add it to the storybook and remove it from this wiki page.
+- When this page is fully migrated to storybook, please make this page redirect to the new storybook instance

 ### Adding a Component
 The documentation for a UI component includes: